icebarf/user-software/portacle/README.md

 # Portacle

-Portacle is preconfigured IDE for Lisp programming.
+Portacle is preconfigured IDE for Common Lisp programming.
 It ships with Emacs, sbcl and quicklisp.

 It also installs magit, company and slime emacs packages.